 Lead follow-up automation

-A missed lead rarely announces itself.
-It sits in an inbox, waits for someone to remember it, and sometimes becomes somebody else's customer.
+A missed lead never announces itself.
+It sits in an inbox waiting for someone to remember it.
+The same pattern shows up in quotes, orders, shipments, approvals, and customer check-ins.

-• Leads arrive from forms, email, calls, referrals, marketplaces, or social messages.
+• Leads come in from forms, email, phone, referrals, marketplaces, and social.
+There's no single intake.

-• The first response depends on whoever sees the inquiry first.
+• First response depends on whoever happens to spot the inquiry.

-• The CRM is updated late or not at all.
+• The CRM gets updated late or not at all.

 • Follow-up stops after the first reply.

-1. Capture the lead in one clean place.
+1. Catch the lead in one clean place.

 2. Assign an owner and create the first task.